 Surgeons modify these surgeries based on the type of epispadias patients have.
 This is to meet the individual needs of the patient.
 A child with an exstrophy-epispadias complex might need a more intricate surgery.

 Surgery varies based on types, symptoms, and severity.
 However, the general steps of the procedure remain essentially the same.
-After administering general anesthesia, the surgery commences.
+After administering general anesthesia, the surgery will commence.
 It involves disassembling the penis into three separate sections of tissue.
 The urethra is reconstructed using a procedure called urethroplasty.

 Girls usually go through less complex epispadias surgery than boys.
 The type of surgery may depend on how the doctor diagnoses epispadias.
 If epispadias diagnosis has been done at birth, urinary control will not be a problem.
 The doctors can -

-If the problem isn't diagnosed or treated until later, girls may have to go through surgery to:
+If the problem isn't diagnosed or treated until later, girls may have to go through surgery in order to:

 Both epispadias and hypospadias are congenital disabilities involving the urethra.
 Both describe the position of the urethral opening.
 But the two are different in many ways, like -